aepryus/Aexels/README.md

 > such theories relativistically invariant is notoriously difficult.
 It will presumably involve
 > general relativity, and this is far beyond what we can handle presently.

 I believe Universe X is just such a lattice theory.
-A model that elegant handles Special and General Relativity, Lorentz Covariance and Gravity.
+A theory that elegant handles Special and General Relativity, Lorentz Covariance and Gravity.